Introduction

 Discretion remains critical.
 But clients now expect that discretion to extend across mobile dashboards, instant RM access, and the ability to manage complex portfolios and legal structures with ease.

 This is a marked departure from the engagement model that many firms still rely on.
-And it’s putting pressure on banks to reconsider how they organize their propositions, enable their RMs, and integrate their technology.
+It's putting pressure on banks to reconsider how they organize their propositions, enable their RMs, and integrate their technology.
 Current challenges include:

 How to move forward?
 Defining a holistic wealth proposition

 A holistic approach to wealth management does not mean offering every service in every channel.
-It means integrating core elements — banking, investing, lending, planning — into a coherent, unified experience that reflects a client’s financial reality.
-That includes:
+It means integrating core elements β banking, investing, lending, planning β into a coherent, unified experience that reflects a client's financial reality.

 1. A unified financial view across the client's full balance sheet

 For many private clients, wealth is anything but centralized.
-Holdings are spread across multiple custodians, accounts, asset classes, and legal structures.
-Add to this the reality of international banking needs, complex family arrangements, and alternative assets, and the result is often a fractured picture that even the most experienced client struggles to navigate.
+Holdings are spread across multiple custodians, accounts, asset classes, and legal structures β often across multiple jurisdictions.
+The result is a fragmented picture that even experienced clients struggle to navigate.

 A holistic proposition requires that banks take responsibility for restoring clarity.
 That means building infrastructure that consolidates and contextualizes financial data across internal systems and third-party sources to offer a real-time, comprehensive view of a client's total wealth.

 Clients should be able to explore how changes in one area, such as a refinancing event or asset sale, affect their broader financial strategy.
-And relationship managers, in turn, should have access to the same information to provide relevant, well-timed guidance.
-This shared clarity forms the baseline for trust, and it lays the groundwork for more meaningful engagement over time.
+Relationship managers, in turn, should have access to the same information to provide relevant, well-timed guidance.
+This shared clarity forms the baseline for trust β and lays the groundwork for more meaningful engagement over time.

 2. Embedding digitally supported wealth planning into the core relationship